software-assignments-spring2021/spring-2019-food-finder/CONTRIBUTING.md

 - All team members should be notified when a branch has been made and when a new feature is being implemented.
 - All team members should be notified when a change has been made to the main branch.
 - All team members should be notified of any pending pull requests.
+- All team members should be in charge of maintaining their task checklists and should notify the Sprint's Product Owner when they are done.

 ## Rules of Contribution
 If you have any ideas, please run them by the group.
 If you would like to make a contribution to the main branch, please adhere to all the rules above.
 Thank you for reading!